Auxilinaut/jet-ski/README.md

 ## How to run (not dev [server])
 1. Open up ServerBuild/Jet Ski.exe
 ## How to run (not dev [client])
-1. Open up ClientBuild/Jet Ski.exe
+1. Open up ClientBuild/Jet Ski.exe (current build requires 2 clients)
 ## How to play
 Keyboard: WASD or arrows to move.
 Left click to rocket jet boost.
 Right click to water jet boost.